J Anthony Allen: Ballet Mech

 Ballet Mech began in 2004 as a collaboration with fellow composer Noah Keesecker.
 The group seeks new ways to incorporate technology into performance.
 Allen originally performed on his “data gloves” and Keesecker on “modified Trumpet”, both controlling audio and video.

 For a time, they added a bassist and drummer.
 Entering a third phase of the group, Allen and Keesecker added vocalist and composer Joshua Clausen.
 This group focused on exploring how their ensemble could fit into popular music.
 In addition to performances at national conferences, this iteration of the group had a successful run of local bar shows in the Minneapolis area.

 The fourth and current phase of the group removed performance from the equation.
 The current group consists only of Allen, Keesecker, and Clausen, and focuses on production of large projects.
 In 2010 they were featured in a production at Macalester College (St. Paul, MN) having re-composed the soundtrack to Marat/Sade.
 In 2012 they released a remix album of Minneapolis Singer/Songwriter Jeremy Messersmith, titled Graveyard.

 Slam Academy

-Allen started Slam Academy in 2011, after finding that there were few reasonable opportunities for kids to learn electronic music affordably in the Twin Cities.
-Immediately Allen brought on fellow Ballet Mech collaborator Joshua Clausen, and Spark Festival collaborator James Patrick.
-In 2013 the school served over 600 students in programs including classes in their Minneapolis space, online classes, free events, and concerts.
-Currently, Allen serves as CEO of Slam Academy while continuing his teaching work at McNally Smith College of Music.
+Allen started Slam Academy in 2011 along with fellow electronic musician James Patrick, after finding that there were few reasonable opportunities for adults to learn electronic music affordably in the Twin Cities.
+By 2025, the school has served over 5000 students in programs including classes in their Minneapolis space, online classes, free events, and concerts.
+Currently, Allen has left the company to pursue his own private teaching career, leaving James Patrick as the CEO and single owner of the company.